Close

 Bempton Cliffs Bempton Cliffs

-To the south of Filey, nature lovers shouldn’t miss Bempton Cliffs.
-Home to one of the UK’s top wildlife spectacles, around half a million seabirds gather here between March and August to raise their family on the towering chalk cliffs.
-Here puffins, gannets, kittiwakes and guillemots live life on the edge.
-But it’s not all about the cliffs.
-Corn buntings, skylarks and linnets breed in the grassland and scrub on the land side, while kestrel and barn owls love to hunt here.
+South of Filey, nature lovers shouldn’t miss Bempton Cliffs.
+It’s home to one of the UK’s top wildlife spectacles, where around half a million seabirds gather between March and August to nest on the towering chalk cliffs.
+Here puffins, gannets, kittiwakes and guillemots live life on the edge – but it’s not all about the cliffs.
+In spring and summer corn buntings, skylarks and linnets breed in the grassland and scrub on the land side, while kestrel and barn owls love to hunt here.

-In Bridlington, visitors can enjoy the amusement arcades on North Beach.
-Bridlington’s South Beach is arguably the best on Yorkshire’s coast; wide and flat, there are beach volleyball nets here and the sand is regularly machine-cleaned.
+In Bridlington, visitors can enjoy the fun fair on North Beach, take a pleasure boat from the harbour and enjoy watersports on South Beach which is arguably the best on Yorkshire’s coast; wide and flat, there are beach volleyball nets here and the sand is regularly machine-cleaned.
 Bridlington’s charming old town is worth a visit, while for history buffs the pre-Roman harbour and Bridlington Priory are must-visits.

 This website uses cookies to ensure you get the best experience on our website.